aijony/anki-swedish-kelly/README.md

 To use this deck, you need to have the Crowd Anki plugin installed.
 Please follow the instructions in the [Crowd Anki plugin readme](https://github.com/Stvad/CrowdAnki) to install it.

-Once you have installed the plugin, you can add this repository as a git repository or clone it and add it manually.
+Once you have installed the plugin, you can add this repository as via repository or clone it and add it manually.
 Note that adding as a repository may make Anki hang for a few minutes while it downloads the audio files (just be patient).

 ## Importing